 Food insecurity is one of the single biggest issues facing humanity today.
 Thus, deep tech solutions that can move us away from the traditional farming practices of the industrial era toward more sustainable methods of production are urgently needed.
 Innovative startups in the field of food and agriculture are exploiting technologies like big data, blockchain and biotech to develop interconnected farming systems with highly accurate predictive capabilities, which allow farmers to grow and harvest their crops for optimal efficiency, resilience and yield.

 Synthetic biology is another frontier being explored and is, according to The Business Research Company, predicted to reach $27 billion by 2023.
 It’s hoped that, with it, we’ll be able to bring about the rapid evolution of natural systems and the creation of new, more sustainable ones.

-The energy market needs a radical transformation and deep tech companies are using avant-garde technologies to investigate hydropower generation, and to boost the efficiency of wind and solar energy.
+The energy market needs a radical transformation and deep tech companies are using energy software development and applying avant-garde technologies to investigate hydropower generation or to boost the efficiency of wind and solar energy with the Internet of Things, for instance.
 Currently, one of the biggest obstacles to renewables is storage and a host of innovative startups are trying to solve the problem by improving batteries and optimising their use with Cloud-based technology.